The necessary equipment

 1. Cut out the pattern pieces

-Download the pattern and print it in full size.
+Download the pattern and print it in actual size.
 Then cut out the pieces, leaving about 1 cm of margin at the edge of the different pieces.
-Tape (using masking tape so as not to damage the leather) the pattern pieces to the leather skin.
+Tape (using masking tape to avoid damaging the leather) the pattern pieces to the leather.

 2. Pierce the leather and cut out the pieces

-Pierce the sewing holes indicated on the pattern using a round punch cutter 1.5 mm in diameter.
-Also drill the holes for the rivets (3 mm) and the holes for the eyelets (11 mm).
+Punch the sewing holes indicated on the pattern using a 1.5 mm diameter round punch.
+Also punch the holes for the rivets (3 mm) and the holes for the eyelets (11 mm).

-Then, cut out the different pieces, following the lines, with a cutter and/or rotary cutter.
+Then, cut out the different pieces, following the lines, with a cutter and/or a rotary cutter.

-Using a brush, apply hardening spray to the back (crust) of all leather pieces.
-Then leave to dry for 24 hours (do not place in the sun).
-The hardener will help stick the fibers together and make the leather firmer.
+Using a brush, apply hardening fixative to the back (split) of all leather pieces.
+Then let it dry for 24 hours (do not expose to sunlight).
+The hardener will help the fibers stick together and make the leather firmer.

 4. Prepare the flap

-Glue piece no. 5 onto piece no. 7 of the pattern (be careful that the holes are opposite each other).
-Apply neoprene glue to the crust of the leather then facilitate gluing with a steel roller.
+Glue piece #5 onto piece #7 of the pattern (make sure the holes are facing each other).
+Apply neoprene glue to the leather crust and then make it easier to glue with a steel roller.

 5. Start sewing the flap

-Sew the two flap pieces together.
-For that :
+Sew the two pieces of the flap together.
+To do this:

 - Cut the thread : generally equivalent to 4 or 5 times the length of the sewing line.

-- Thread a needle into each end of the thread (see photo 1):
+- Thread a needle through each end of the thread (see photo 1):

-- Crush the end of the thread and pass it through the eye of the needle.
+- Crimp the end of the thread and pass it through the eye of the needle.

-- Pull the thread to tie the knot.
+- Pull the thread to make the knot.

 - Do the same thing to thread the other end of the thread onto the second needle.